Extending — Add a new tool or a new judge

 TASK=refactor ROUND=sanitycheck ./scripts/judge-<yourjudge>.sh Alpha

-Check: does the JSON validate against the schema?
+Check: does the JSON validate against scripts/judge-schema-v2.json?
 Are the rubric items all scored 0-10?
 Does the reasoning block look coherent?
 If any judge returns malformed JSON more than once in five rounds, retire it.

 Checklist before opening a PR